-Last week I shared with you four reasons why we should all start cold pitching.
-This week I want to show you how!
+In another post I shared with you four reasons why we should all start cold pitching.
+In this post, I want to show you how!

 As I mentioned, I get more and more cold pitches all of the time.
 And they’re terrible!

 I don’t want you to make the same mistakes they are, so I’m going to show you a real one I received and how I tweaked it (I actually sent her it as a reply).

 Lastly, one of my coaching clients, Abby and I came up with a great pitching template I’ll also share with you (and you have our permission to use).
 Ready?

 A Bad Example (I Actually Got Emailed This)

 - Topic One Title.
 Then give a 2-3 sentence description of what the proposed article would be about/teach the reader.

 - Topic Two Title?
 Then give a 2-3 sentence description of what the proposed article would be about/teach the reader.